Responsibilities of the Access Center

-Advise faculty and staff on appropriate accommodations for students.
+- Advise faculty and staff on appropriate accommodations for students.

-Assist in planning for accessible campus facilities.
+- Assist in planning for accessible campus facilities.

-Respect the confidentiality of the student.
+- Respect the confidentiality of the student.

-Encourage students towards self-advocacy.
+- Encourage students towards self-advocacy.

-Responsibilities of the Faculty and Staff
+Responsibilities of Faculty and Staff

 Responsibilities of the Student

-Voluntarily and confidentially disclose information regarding the nature and extent of a disability.
+- Apply for Access Center services.
 The college does not assume responsibility for providing accommodations or services to students who have not identified themselves as having a qualifying disability.

-Register with the Access Center by providing documentation of the qualifying disability.
+- Provide documentation of the qualifying disability.
 Documentation can be medical, educational, psychological, or other appropriate evaluative information.

-Work continuously toward self-advocacy.
+- Work continuously towards self-advocacy.